 2.5 Withdrawal from Foundation Assessment

-Candidates who have registered for the online Foundation Assessment, making a payment of 50 Swiss Francs will not be given the right to withdraw, if the assessment has been activated.
+Candidates who have registered for the online Foundation Assessment, making a payment of CHF 50, will not be given the right to withdraw if the assessment has been activated.